isomerpages/nlb-curiocity/_jurong/Early Jurong.md

 ### **Peng Kang and Jurong**

-In the 19th century, much of the forests in and around Jurong were cleared to make way for gambier plantations.
-The cash crop was so popular that Jurong was sometimes referred to as&nbsp;"Peng Kang", which may be derived from a Malay term for boiling gambier leaves.
-But in general, Peng Kang is a survey district (or Mukim) that is west of Jurong and it covers the areas we know today as Jurong West and Boon Lay.
+During the 19th century, extensive deforestation occurred in and around Jurong to create space for gambier plantations.
+The popularity of this cash crop was so significant that Jurong was occasionally called "Peng Kang," a term possibly derived from the Malay practice of boiling gambier leaves.
+However, it's important to note that Peng Kang is a specific survey district or Mukim located to the west of Jurong, encompassing the areas we now recognize as Jurong West and Boon Lay.

 https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/fb85ff41-115c-11e3-83d5-0050568939ad